Close Menu

 At ₦10,000 per bag, Nigeria’s cement costs about $120 per ton.

-Which some experts say is excessive given the country’s local production capacity and government incentives.
+Some experts say Nigeria’s cement prices stay high despite the country’s strong local production capacity and government incentives.

 This raises uncomfortable questions about transparency and fairness in the cement supply chain.